xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * Beyond Reverse KL: Generalizing Direct Preference Optimization with Diverse Divergence Constraints
 * Self-Play Preference Optimization for Language Model Alignment
 * Direct Language Model Alignment from Online AI Feedback
-* Understanding the performance gap between online and offline alignment algorithms
 * SimPO: Simple Preference Optimization with a Reference-Free Reward
 * What Makes Good Data for Alignment?
 A Comprehensive Study of Automatic Data Selection in Instruction Tuning, ICLR2024
 * Back to Basics: Revisiting REINFORCE Style Optimization for Learning from Human Feedback in LLMs